toyathing/toyathing/README.md

 ## Yo!

-My name is Toya, I'm a Vtuber and I do things!
+My name is Toya, I'm verrry obsessed with Honkai: Star Rail and uhh yeah